Is baptism (immersion) essential for salvation?

 Notice they were baptized in a river.
 If sprinkling of water is all that was required for baptism, why use the Jordan River?
 Also notice these folks were not baptized until they had confessed their sins.
 The next important passage is,

 This passage is special.
 This is the story of the eunuch and Philip.
 Philip has just explained to the eunuch who Jesus was.
 The eunuch responds wanting to be baptized.
 He sees water at a distance and says, “Look!
 Water!
 What prevents me from being baptized?”
 Notice Philips’ response.
 “If you believe with all your heart, you may.”
-This is the response of one who is a true Christian.
-They believe in Jesus with their WHOLE heart.
-They trust in Jesus with their WHOLE heart for forgiveness of their sins.
-Are you trusting in Jesus with your WHOLE heart?
+The desire to be baptized is the response of one who is a true Christian.
+They believe in Jesus with their whole heart.
+They trust in Jesus with their whole heart for forgiveness of their sins.
+Are you trusting in Jesus with your whole heart?
 The eunuch says.
 “Yes” and Philip responds by baptizing the eunuch.
 Now notice they both go down into the water.
-Why go down into the water at get wet if all you need to do is reach down, “cup some water in your hands” and drop it over the eunuch’s head?
+Why go down into the water to get wet if all you need to do is reach down, “cup some water in your hands” and drop it over the eunuch’s head?
+It follows a person’s trust in Jesus for his or her salvation and his or her submission to follow Christ.
+Baptism does not save!

 We have seen that baptism is immersion into water.
-We have also seen from scripture that baptism occurred after one confessed their sins and believed in Jesus with their WHOLE heart.
-Even the demons believe in Jesus (James 2:19) but they refuse to trust in Jesus.
-All we need to so is trust in Jesus with ALL of our of heart.
+We have also seen from scripture that baptism occurred after one confessed their sins and believed in Jesus with their whole heart.
+Baptism is not required for a person to be saved or to become a Christian.
+If it was essential for salvation, the thief on the cross could not have been saved.
+It is an act of obedience that demonstrates a desire to die to self and be like Christ (Romans 6:1-5).
+All we need to do is trust in Jesus with all of our heart.
 That is all!